-Learn everything about Xavier Vins Chateauneuf du Pape, with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
-If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles
+Learn everything about Xavier Vignon Chateauneuf du Pape, with wine tasting notes, wine, and food pairing tips, best vintages, a history of the property, and information on the vineyards and winemaking.
+If you want to read about other important wineries and winemakers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Xavier Vins is the creation of the noted wine consultant, Xavier Vignon.
 Xavier Vignon works with numerous domaines in the Southern Rhone Valley including Raymond Usseglio, La Nerthe, Marcoux, Gardine, Jerome Quiot, Beaurenard, Mont Redon, Maucoil, Roger Perrin and Grand Veneur are just some of the wineries he works with.